-Pattern hair loss (androgenetic alopecia) is a medical condition characterized by progressive hair loss and thinning at the vertex, temporal regions, and frontal region of the scalp in men.
-The disease may also affect women (female pattern baldness), causing loss of hair at the midline of the scalp.
-It is caused by a combination of genetic factors and elevated androgens levels in scalp tissue.
+Male pattern hair loss (androgenetic alopecia) is a medical condition characterized by progressive hair loss and thinning at the vertex, temporal regions, and frontal region of the scalp in men.
+A similar condition may occur in women, but generally only results in hair loss at the midline of the scalp (female pattern baldness).
+Both of these conditions are caused by a combination of genetic factors and elevated androgens levels in scalp tissue.

 What Causes Hair Loss?

-Pattern hair loss (androgenetic alopecia) is caused by genetic factors and elevated levels of DHT in scalp tissue.
-It is not only passed on by the mother as many people claim – in fact, genes from both parents are important for the development this condition.
+Androgenetic alopecia is caused by a combination of genetic factors and elevated levels of Dihydrotestosterone (DHT) in scalp tissue.
+It is not only passed on by the mother as many people claim – in fact, genes from both parents are important for the development of this condition.

-Testosterone is converted into DHT by the enzyme 5-alpha reductase.
-This enzyme in located in high quantities in scalp tissue and the prostate.
+Male and female pattern hair loss begins when testosterone is converted into DHT by the enzyme 5-alpha reductase.
+This enzyme is located in high quantities in scalp tissue and the prostate.
 In the scalp, DHT acts on hair follicles causing them to undergo a process called miniaturization.
-This means that the hair follicles shrink because they spend less time in the growth phase – eventually dying off.
+This means that the hair follicles shrink because they spend less time in the growth phase – eventually dying off completely.

 How Common is Hair Loss?

 Hair loss is extremely common with an estimated 70% of the US population experiencing significant hair loss in their lifetime.
 Up to 50% of men below the age of 50 and 80% of men below the age of 80 experience significant hair.
 Men are also affected much earlier in life than women, with hair loss beginning in the early ’20s in many individuals.

 Women traditionally experience hair loss later in life after the beginning of menopause.
 Up to 50% of women experience some level of hair loss after the age of 50.